dijeyimam/memorusha-academy-privacy-policy/index.md

   The app does not collect or store personal data on our servers.
   All progress, preferences, and settings are stored locally on your device only.

-  The app does not request personal identifiers such as:
+  The app does not require personal identifiers such as:
   - Name
   - Email address
   - Photos